ycpcs/fys100-fall2015/labs/lab02.md

 # What to do

-Your task is to use methods and/or loops in your program to generate multiple copies of similar or identical elements in your image.
+Your main task is to create a method with parameters, and use the method to draw multiple copies of a repeated element in your image.

+An optional task is to use a loop to generate multiple elements whose positions and/or dimensions vary in a predictable way.

+The example below illustrates how to do both of these tasks.

-## Example: making a city
+# Example: making a city

 Consider the original "City Lights" image (click for full size):